biolink/biolink-model/docs/index.md

      * [ln ratio](ln_ratio.md) - the natural log of the ratio of co-occurrence to expected
      * [ln ratio confidence interval](ln_ratio_confidence_interval.md) - The 99% confidence interval for the ln_ratio calculation (i.e. the range of values within which the true value has a 99% chance of falling)
      * [log odds ratio](log_odds_ratio.md) - The logarithm of the odds ratio, or the ratio of the odds of event Y occurring in an exposed group versus the  odds of event Y occurring in a non-exposed group.
-     * [log odds ration 95 ci](log_odds_ration_95_ci.md) - The ninety-five percent confidence range in which the true log odds ratio for the sample population falls.
+     * [log odds ratio 95 ci](log_odds_ratio_95_ci.md) - The ninety-five percent confidence range in which the true log odds ratio for the sample population falls.
      * [logical interpretation](logical_interpretation.md)
      * [mechanism of action](mechanism_of_action.md) - a boolean flag to indicate if the edge is part of a path or subgraph of a knowledge graph that constitutes the mechanism of action for a result.
      * [negated](negated.md) - if set to true, then the association is negated i.e. is not true